 In Teachable, you can also utilize student progress reports to track how individual students are progressing and performing.
 Using student reports, video engagement, and feedback forms, you can easily adjust content throughout the lifetime of your course to fit student needs.
 In Podia, you can also track individual student progress.
 However, you don’t have access to advanced reporting tools like video analytics, quiz scores, or course completion rates.

 One notable feature that sets Teachable apart from Podia in this category is course compliance.
-With Teachable’s course compliance controls, you can set requirements for completing lecture content in a course.
+With Teachable’s course compliance controls, you can set requirements for completing lesson content in a course.
 Upon completing the required content, you can issue students a course completion certificate.
 In contrast, you cannot create course certificates inside the platform or set content completion requirements in Podia.

 To summarize, Teachable has more features and tools available to creators who want to increase their course credibility and provide their students with a better online course experience.